althayr/pyomr/README.md

 # pyOMR

 You can use this library to grade a marked scans or pictures of the template answer sheet.

+The implemented grader is robust to rotation, and also corrects perspective if the image comes from a phone camera.

 ## Installation